-The closing meeting should be attended by you and any other owners of the business; the buyer(s); any third-party loan guarantors (if any) unless they previously signed personal guarantees or provided powers of attorney to the in attendance; your attorney and possibly your buyer’s attorney; the escrow agent (if any); your broker and others whose signatures will be required.
+The closing meeting should be attended by the owner and any other owners of the business; the buyer(s); any third-party loan guarantors (if any) unless they previously signed personal guarantees or provided powers of attorney to the in attendance; the owner's attorney and the buyer’s attorney; the escrow agent (if any); the broker and others whose signatures will be required.

 Post-closing Transition of the Business

-Your business has now been passed on to the new owner, but before you move on the next phase in your life, you must close the loop on a few actions to transition the business operations to the buyer.
-Your attorney and broker will assist you through this final post-closing process.
+The business has now been passed on to the new owner, but before the former owner moves on to the next phase in their life, they must close the loop on a few actions to transition the business operations to the buyer.
+The former owner's attorney and broker will assist in this final post-closing process.

-Turn over all items to assume business operation
+Turn over all items to assume business operations: